ortfero

 | qualident .

-a type declaration binds a name to a type.
+a type declaration binds a name to a type. a named type may refer to itself only through a pointer.

-typedecl = "type" ident type .
+typedecl = "type" ident ( "as" typename | structtype ) .

 | "[" [ constexpr ] "]" type